 Being a personal finance nerd, credit score is something that has always fascinated me.
 All of how we behave financially is boiled down to a single number for the sole purpose of determining the risk when lending us money.
 Trying to maximize this number is kind of fun.
 Like trying to achieve a high score in a video game.
 But other than that, I feel that we, as a society, put too much focus on a credit score.
 After all, in my entire life, having a high credit score has really only been important once.
 And more recently, my view and approach to my credit score has turned from something worth preserving to something not worth even worrying about.

-When we bought our home, ECA and I had a good enough credit to get a rate of 3.375% on a 15 year mortgage.
+When we bought our home in March of 2013, ECA and I had a good enough credit to get a rate of 3.375% on a 15 year mortgage.
 And although the loan cost us basically nothing (considering the growth we’ve seen in the stock markets these past few years), we began to pay down the mortgage as quickly as possible since we absolutely abhor being in debt.
 This may not have been the best use of our money, but it felt pretty good to get the mortgage down from about $230K to about $20K in around 3 years.

 Since then, my credit score has continued to improve.
 I’ve even started to churn credit cards, opening 5 in the past year, and not seen any impact to the score.
 Unfortunately, I wasn’t checking my score very often before, so the data isn’t great, but since Chase has started what they call their “Credit Journey” where you can get your TransUnion credit score for free with weekly updates I’ve been following a bit more closely.
 I started this back in February, where my score was 808.
 After opening a couple of cards somewhat rapidly, my score did actually dip down to 800 at one point, but it very quickly raised back up.